barondandi/install-omv/README.md

 ## 1. Hardware used
-In case it's of any interest this is the hardware I will be using for the installation:
+In case it's of any interest, this is the hardware I will be using for the installation:

 -   **Motherboard:** ASRock H370M-ITX/ac Mini ITX LGA1151 Motherboard
     > Mini ITX format and with 6 SATA 6Gb connectors on the board.